-Thinking of buying a home in Indianapolis?
+Thinking of buying or building a home in Indianapolis?
 Make sure you know what to expect - whether you're a first-time buyer or a real estate aficionado.
 Here are the steps you need to know for buying a home.

 Step 1: Freshen Up Your Finances & Figure Out What You Can Afford

 Freshen up your Finances Before you dive into the exciting part of home buying… the search!
 Make sure you have all your ducks in a row.
 Figuring out your finances and crunching some numbers will allow you to set a realistic budget and determine what you'll be able to afford in mortgage payments each month, as well as what you can invest initially as a down payment.
 This handy mortgage calculator can help you estimate your monthly payments.

 Keep in mind additional expenses like closing costs, fees, homeowners insurance, taxes and even moving fees will all add to the overall costs.
 Be sure to check your credit score, and remember that just because you don't have a traditional 20% down payment doesn't mean you can't buy a home!

 Start by learning about your FICO Scores and how to improve them at www.FicoCreditScores101.com